aws/aws-lambda-dotnet/README.md

 ### Amazon.Lambda.Tools

-Package adds commands to the dotnet cli that can be used manage Lambda functions including deploying a function from the dotnet cli.
+Package adds commands to the dotnet cli that can be used to manage Lambda functions including deploying a function from the dotnet cli.
 For more information see the [README.md](Libraries/src/Amazon.Lambda.Tools/README.md) file for Amazon.Lambda.Tools.

 #### Global Tool Migration